Sean-Luke/Sean-Luke/README.md

 I have learned Java, some C# and am currently learning C++.
 I have also done some work with Maya and Aseprite.

-I love to learn new techniques to develope video games, learn about new software and languages.
+I love to learn new techniques, learn about new software and develop my languages skills in coding.

 One great thing about me is I am not afraid to try new things to develop my skills in all areas of video game development.